yp3y5akh0v/jchat-v1.0.0/README.md

 Starting sequence of files is <code>AuthServer -> Server -> User</code>.
 First 2 files can be run through IDE.
 For <code>User</code> simple make jar file and run it through the console.
 Enjoy!

-if you have any questions about this project or if you find bugs :) put comments here or send me an email to <code>yuriy.peysakhov@gmail.com</code>
+if you have any questions about this project or if you find bugs :) leave comments here or send me an email to <code>yuriy.peysakhov@gmail.com</code>